kyma-project/compass-manager/README.md

 ```
 ## Usage

-Compass Manager watches for Kyma Custom Resource changes, and when a Kyma with `application-connector` component is created, it registers the Kyma runtime in the Compass Director and creates a Compass Manager Mapping with the ID assigned by the Compass Director.
+Compass Manager watches for Kyma Custom Resource changes, and when a Kyma with `application-connector` module is created, it registers the Kyma runtime in the Compass Director and creates a Compass Manager Mapping with the ID assigned by the Compass Director.
 It then configures the Compass Runtime Secret on the client cluster.

 ```yaml